 Feel the magic of New Mexico and Arizona, visiting Pueblo villages, the Navajo and Hopi peoples and experience for yourself the cultural and spiritual aspects that ordinary tourists miss out on.

 I AM LAKOTA

-One of our best-loved, and our longest running Native American tour!
+Our best-loved, and our longest running Native American tour!

-Now in its 24th year, this journey takes you to some of the most sacred and cultural important places on the plains in the Lakota world.
+Journey to some of the most sacred and cultural important places on the plains in the Lakota world.

 Paha Sapa - the sacred Black Hills, Mako Sica - the Badlands, Mato Tipila, the Bear's Lodge (Devil's Tower) and of course to Wounded Knee on Pine Ridge Indian Reservation.